ujwalp15/manifest-manipulation/README.md

 > Creates a linux projects removal manifest for your ROM, helpful for darwin builders short on bandwidth and/or disk space

-To use, copy the `delete-linux.py` file to your working directory, then execute by running `./delete-linux.py`
+To use, copy the `delete-linux.py` and `functions.py` files to your working directory, then execute by running `./delete-linux.py`

 To utilise the manifest created